 What do you buy the coffee snob who has everything?
 You know – that person on your list who doesn’t just LOVE coffee but is also really, really extra about it.
-I mean, chances are they already have an at-home coffee setup that rivals your favorite coffee shop.
+I mean, chances are they already have an at-home grind and brew coffee maker setup that rivals your favorite coffee shop.
 And if you’re NOT a coffee snob, some of that equipment might look like it belongs in a science lab more than someone’s kitchen – it’s all very confusing.

 But put down the coffee-scented lip balm and coffee-scented candle: you can do better!
 We’ve brewed up the perfect list of gifts for coffee snobs that they’ll actually use.
 These are the perfect items for your favorite coffee lover to take along when they travel, whether it’s a business trip, a camping excursion, or a weekend getaway.